The flu vaccination

 - All 2 to 3-year-old children - for children aged 2 and 3, the flu vaccine is not an injection, but a quick and painless nasal spray.
 This is given by your Practice Nurse at your GP surgery.

-- All children in school years reception, 1, 2, 3, 4, 5 & 6 - parents of children in years reception, 1, 2, 3, 4, 5 & 6 will be asked to give permission for their child to get the free nasal spray vaccination at school.
+- All children in school years up to and including year 7 - parents will be asked to permit their child to get the free nasal spray vaccination at school.

 - If you are pregnant, having the flu vaccine will protect you and your baby.